EyalRafian/Cryptocurrencies-Analysis/README.md

 ### Apps

-The repository consist of two microservices: FastAPI and Streamlit, using `FastAPI` for the backend service and `streamlit` for the frontend service.
+The repository contains two microservices: FastAPI and Streamlit, using `FastAPI` for the backend service and `streamlit` for the frontend service.
 `docker-compose` orchestrates the two services and allows communication between them.

 ### File structure